-At December 31, 2021 the key management personnel of the Group were made up of the four executive directors; Mr. Ronan O'Caoimh, Dr Jim Walsh, Mr. John Gillard and Mr. Kevin Tansley.
-Compensation for the year ended December 31, 2021 of these personnel is detailed below:
+During the year ended December 31, 2022, the key management personnel of the Group were made up of the executive directors; Mr. Ronan O'Caoimh, Dr Jim Walsh, Mr. John Gillard and Mr. Aris Kekedjian.
+For the year ended December 31, 2021, the key management personnel of the Group were made up of the executive directors; Mr. Ronan O'Caoimh, Dr Jim Walsh, Mr. John Gillard and Mr. Kevin Tansley.
+Compensation for the year ended December 31, 2022 of these personnel is detailed below: